 But if you look at the chart above, the peak of building in 2006 was similar to other cyclical peaks we saw in the early 1980s and late 1970s.
 In other words, the excess inventory that was built during the boom years has largely been worked off.

-Even if we only get back to historical levels, there’s a lot of earnings potential for homebuilders like Lennar (LEN), Pulte Homes (PHM), D.R.
-Horton (DHI), and Toll Brothers (TOL).
-You should also consider the Standard and Poor’s depositary receipt (or SPDR) homebuilder exchange-traded fund (or ETF) (XHB).
+Even if we only get back to historical levels, there’s a lot of earnings potential for homebuilders such as Lennar Corporation (LEN), Pulte Homes, Inc. (PHM), D.R.
+Horton, Inc. (DHI), and Toll Brothers Inc. (TOL).
+You should also consider the Standard & Poor’s depositary receipt (or SPDR) homebuilder ETF (XHB).